epam/ai-dial/docs/tutorials/interceptors.md

 * Modify the response from the upstream (or it may leave it as is).
 * Return the modified response to the client. -->

-The stack of interceptors in AI DIAL works similarly to a stack of middleware in Express.js or Django.
-Every request/response in the diagram above goes through AI DIAL Core (this is hidden from the diagram for brevity):
+For illustration, the below diagram shows the flow of requests if two interceptors are configured.
+Every request/response goes through AI DIAL Core (this is hidden from the diagram for brevity):

 ```js
 Client -> (original request) ->